PennDOT announces speed limit reductions due to wintery conditions

-MERCER, Pennsylvania (WKBN) – PennDOT has announced that they are temporarily reducing speed limits on several interstates due to the winter conditions on Tuesday morning.
+MERCER, Pa.
+(WKBN) – PennDOT has announced that they are temporarily reducing speed limits on several interstates due to the winter conditions on Tuesday morning.

-Locally, Interstate 80 at the Ohio line to the I-79 interchange has speed limits reduced to just 45 MPH.
+Locally, Interstate 80 at the Ohio line to the I-79 interchange had speed limits reduced to just 45 MPH.
+The speed limit has since been restored.

 According to PennDot, on roadways with speed restrictions, commercial vehicles not affected by restrictions on these or other roadways must move to the right lane.